 The reef-building coral Galaxea fascicularis (Linnaeus, 1767) has been proposed as a model species for coral symbiosis research (Puntin et al. 2022a).
 This species is well represented in the literature, featured in studies that characterize the coral gastric cavity (Agostini et al. 2012; Zhou et al. 2020) and the calcification processes (Al-Horani et al. 2003, 2005, 2007), among others (Ferrier-Pagès et al. 1998; Niu et al. 2016; Miura et al. 2019).
 Introducing G. fascicularis as a model system, we previously demonstrated its ease of rearing in simplified systems (closed, small volume), compatibility with ex-situ reproduction, effective removal of the algal symbiont through menthol bleaching, and subsequent reestablishment of the symbiosis with both cultured and environmental Symbiodiniaceae in adult individuals (Puntin et al. 2022a).
 This demonstrated the potential to experimentally produce a variety of coral-Symbiodiniaceae combinations to study symbiosis functioning and partner compatibility in a true reef-building coral.
-While recent coral probiotic approaches rapidly expand our knowledge on the functions of the bacterial fraction (Rosado et al. 2019; Peixoto et al. 2021), untangling the complexity in the holobiont requires detailed knowledge of the interrelationships that consider all three partners.
+While recent coral probiotic approaches rapidly expand our knowledge on the functions of the bacterial fraction (Rosado et al. 2019; Peixoto et al. 2021), untangling the complexity in the holobiont requires detailed knowledge of the interrelationships that consider all partners.

-One of the main knowledge gap to advance mechanistic symbiosis research in the Galaxea model system is the effect of menthol bleaching of Symbiodiniaceae on the remaining coral microbiome.
-Menthol is becoming increasingly common in manipulatve experiments due to its efficacy while causing virtually no mortality (Wang et al. 2012; Matthews et al. 2015; Puntin et al. 2022a).
+One of the main knowledge gaps to advance mechanistic symbiosis research in the Galaxea model system is the effect of menthol bleaching on the remaining coral microbiome.
+Menthol is becoming increasingly common in manipulative experiments due to its efficacy in removing Symbiodiniaceae while causing virtually no host mortality (Wang et al. 2012; Matthews et al. 2015; Puntin et al. 2022a).
 To date, menthol bleaching has been used with a range of symbiotic cnidarians, including jellyfish (Röthig et al. 2021), anemones (Matthews et al. 2015; Dani et al. 2016), corallimorpharia (Lin et al. 2019), and nine species of reef-building corals (Wang et al. 2012, 2019; Puntin et al. 2022a; Scharfenstein et al. 2022; Chan et al. 2023).
-Yet, its impact on the bacterial fraction remains unknown.
-(Trombetta et al. 2005; Mahzoon et al. 2022)(Chopyk et al. 2017)To address this knowledge gap, we characterized the bacterial microbiome of symbiotic and menthol-bleached G. fascicularis polyps from the central Red Sea and the South China Sea that were maintained in two separate facilities for several months.
+Yet, its impact on their bacterial fraction remains unknown.
+Menthol is known to have antimicrobial activity against several human pathogens (Trombetta et al. 2005; Mahzoon et al. 2022) and can select against certain bacteria, thus impacting microbial community composition, as seen in other contexts (Chopyk et al. 2017).
+To address this knowledge gap, we characterized the bacterial microbiome of symbiotic and menthol-bleached G. fascicularis polyps from the central Red Sea and the South China Sea that were maintained in two separate facilities for several months.

 Materials and Methods